lombardpress/lombardpress.github.io/_drafts/2016-08-09-surfaces-canvases-and-zones.md

 - isOnSurface (single)
 - isZoneFor (multiple)
-  - should be point to the transcription or transcriptions this is zone for
+  - should be point to the transcription or transcriptions this is zone for.
+Rival transcriptions of the same entity should be pointing to identical zone resources rather than re-creating a new zone.
 - lrx
-  - coordinates should all be given as abstract units relative the **Manifestation Surface** coordinates
+  - coordinates should always be given as abstract units relative the **Manifestation Surface** coordinates
 - lry
 - ulx
 - uly